 - Click on Reset settings to their original defaults.

 - Once the process stands complete, restart the browser.

-When a lot of temporary data gets accumulated over time or due to a malicious third-party extension, the browser might not function as expected.
+When a lot of temporary data accumulates over time or due to a malicious third-party extension, the browser might not function as expected.
 In that case, resetting it is the best route forward.

 With this, we conclude the guide on how to fix the Chrome sound and audio issues.
-While sound issues on your PC could be attributed to audio drivers, it doesn’t seem to be the case this time.
+While sound issues on your PC could be attributed to audio drivers, this time, it doesn’t seem to be the case.